BroadbandForum/obudpst/README.md

 to account for external traffic that may be consuming a non-trivial amount of the interface bandwidth and competing with the measurement traffic.
-The rate is obtained by querying the specific interface byte counters that correspond with the direction of the test (i.e., tx_bytes for upstream tests and rx_bytes for downstream tests).
-These values are obtained from the sysfs path /sys/class/net/<intf>/statistics.
+The rate is obtained by querying the specific interface byte counters that correspond with the direction of the test (i.e., `tx_bytes` for upstream tests and `rx_bytes` for downstream tests).
+These values are obtained from the sysfs path `/sys/class/net/<intf>/statistics`.
 An additional associated option `-M` is also available to override normal behavior and use the interface rate instead of the measurement traffic to determine a maximum.

 When the `-E <intf>` option is utilized, the console output will show the interface name in square brackets in the header info and the Ethernet rate of